Cuban crocodile: Conservation

 The Cuban crocodile is a critically endangered species, listed on CITES appendix 1.
 Its restricted habitat and range make it very vulnerable.
 Humans have hunted this species to near extinction.
 Much research remains to be done on the remaining wild populations.
 The species is represented in captivity in Europe, the United States, and in at least one zoo in India, where breeding projects are taking place.

 Hybridization with the American crocodile also represents a significant threat to the Cuban crocodile.
 The loss of the unique genetic and behavioral characteristics of this species is increasingly significant.
 Genetic analysis has found that a high percentage of wild Cuban crocodiles (49.1%) and captive Cuban crocodiles (16.1%) are hybrids with the more abundant American crocodile.

 Two famous Cuban crocodiles reside in the Skansen Aquarium in Sweden.
-The crocodiles, named Castro and Hillary, were previously owned by the Cuban leader Fidel Castro, before giving them away to the cosmonaut Vladimir Shatalov in 1978.
+The crocodiles, named Castro and Hillary, were previously owned by the Cuban leader Fidel Castro, before they were given to the cosmonaut Vladimir Shatalov in 1978.
 When Shatalov could no longer take care of the crocodiles, they were given to the Moscow Zoo, which in turn gifted them to the Skansen aquarium in 1981.
 The crocodile couple has produced numerous young since 1984.
 One of the crocodiles was involved in an attack on a human in 2019 who held his arm over the enclosure during a crayfish party.
 The man survived but his arm was critically injured and had to be amputated.

-The largest Cuban Crocodile breeding farm in the world is Zapata Swamp Crocodile Breeding Farm.
+The largest Cuban crocodile breeding farm in the world is Zapata Swamp Crocodile Breeding Farm.
 It was suggested that 145 four-month-old crocodiles bred at the farm were killed by feral cats in 2022, following an investigation by two biologists who manage the farm.